amelliia/SQL-/README.md

 ## Cohort Analysis

 ### Creating Cohort View
-FirstPurchaseDate identifies when the customer made their first-ever transaction.
+FirstPurchaseDate identifies when the customer made their first transaction.
 Cohort_Date rounds this to the first day of the month, grouping all customers who joined in the same month together.
 This allows us to track the behavior of each cohort over time.

 ```